 The lazy algorithms are those trading procedures that perform well for a while, and after a significant market change, the algorithms start to make very long trades.
 Some of them still remain profitable, but due to the accumulation of the swap commissions, the profit is meager compared with the initial evolution.
 Others are opening so long trades that will never be profitable, mainly if brokers with high commissions and swaps are used.
 To understand this case easily, an algorithm that made for me trades that lasted a maximum of 8 hours for more than five years, after a significant market change, it made trades that lasted at least 8 months.
 You have to pay enough attention to the most extended time trade and how many positions are open every week or month.
 Otherwise, a test report made using data from many years back can trick you and give you the false idea that the algorithm is still profitable.
 Many strategy testers are not presenting the shortest and the longest time trade in an explicit way.
 In some cases, you have to compute this information as an internal procedure of the optimized algorithm to find out about this fact.
 The danger in the case of using lazy algorithms is not a very high one.
 Suppose you are following the open positions in your accounts.
 In this case, after a while, you will be noticed that the swap commissions are accumulating more than usual, and you will start to ask yourself about the used expert advisor.

 The persistent algorithms are those expert advisors producing loss trades, one after another, more negative transactions than the profitable ones, after a significant period in which the algorithm made only or mostly profitable trades.
 For example, I found an algorithm that made 98% profitable trades during eight years.
 This means only two losing trades at every 100 open transactions.
 It was a fantastic procedure!
 However, after the pandemic crisis in February 2020, this algorithm makes 72% loss trades and only 28% profitable trades, no matter how you optimize it.
 It is the perfect example of a trading procedure that became an unprofitable algorithm with a negative expectancy due to the market behavior change.
 Some inexperienced traders using expert advisors will say this case is not dangerous because the algorithms usually use stop-loss points, and significant losses can not appear.
 This is false!
 The danger in the case of using persistent algorithms is the fact that you are not noticed the market behavior change.
 Even using protective stop-loss, without any notice, the algorithm will perform one, two, or more negative trades.
-The jeopardy, in this case, became even from the trader itself.
+The jeopardy, in this case, became even from the trader himself.
 Looking at a backtest report made for that expert advisor, the trader will see that the probability of a losing trade is very low.
 Therefore, he will keep the algorithm working, thinking that the following trades will be positive and the drawdown will be recovered.
 However, that algorithm will make mainly loss trades because the market behavior was changed forever.
 After a while, the accumulated loss can be so significant that the involved negative expectancy algorithm will never recover it.
 In this case, if you see that an algorithm made a double or a triple loss than in the normal backtest, you have to ask yourself about that procedure's profitability.
 For this purpose, you must implement a "Global Stop-Loss" for your entire account, a subject treated in other articles.

 The unstable algorithms are the most common trading procedures I found.
 They have been performing well for a long time, and once the market has changed, the algorithms make a very large or total loss.
 These are the most dangerous algorithms and must be avoided at any cost, even if they promise significant profitability.
 Algorithms using an unlimited number of trades, procedures using tens or endless hedging steps, or expert advisors using a wrong risk management procedure are usually unstable algorithms, but not only.
 A young trader asked me to test an algorithm he had made for a specific market.
 It was an innovative idea, and the backtest result was optimistic from the beginning.
 After many tests, I was amazed.
 The algorithm was profitable for only one parameter set.
 I have changed the take profit with only one point, and surprise: from time to time, the algorithm was not reaching the take profit point, and very large losses appeared.
-When I changed the used spread (which usually is variated by the broker with no notice), the loss trades became match higher than the profitable transactions.
+When I changed the used spread (which usually is variated by the broker with no notice), the loss trades became much higher than the profitable transactions.
 In this case, the algorithm was perfect for particular market behavior, which is usually impossible in practice.
 The algorithm appeared after a while on the market, and it is still for sale.
 Anyone without experience can test that algorithm with the set files provided by the author and can conclude that it is a good one.
 Anyone can buy it and run it to make losses from the beginning without knowing at least what was wrong.
 To avoid unstable algorithms, you can use the strategy tester.
 If you change a little the original parameter set and the algorithm is blowing the test account, that is an unstable algorithm, and keep it away from your interest.
 You can also find algorithms that appear stable when you set the risk level, for example, 2%.
 It gives you 2.03% capital exposure and a maximum drawdown of 2,12%.
 If the same algorithm runs with a 3% capital risk and will provide you a much higher capital exposure, for example, 52%, skip it forever.